2023 Nature/Wildlife Competition

 For camera clubs, a maximum of six (6) images can be entered into the Club category of this competition.
 All six (6) images must be from six (6) different club photographers.
 However, two (2) of the six (6) images must be entered into different themes which comply with the respective theme definitions.

-Important Note – For this competition, the entrant must preserve the submitted image’s original un-retouched (not cropped, or edited) JPEG or camera RAW file.
-Original file must be easily accessible prior to submitting an image into this competition.
-All editing to an image must be undertaken by using a copy of the original image.
+For this competition, it is of utmost importance that participants preserve the original un-retouched (unaltered, uncropped, or unedited) JPEG or camera RAW file of their submitted images.
+The original file must be easily accessible before submitting an image into the competition.
+All editing must be carried out on a separate copy of the original image, maintaining the integrity of the original.

-A DNG and a PSD file are not recognized as an original file.
-Only exception will be for images capture on specific cameras: Apple iphone, Lecia, Nokia smartphone, Ricoh, Casio, LG, Panoscan, zsamsun, DxO, MegaVision Pentax and Sinar.
+Please note that a DNG and a PSD file will not be recognized as original files, except for images captured on specific cameras, such as Apple iPhone, Leica, Nokia smartphones, Ricoh, Casio, LG, Panoscan, Samsung, DxO, MegaVision, Pentax, and Sinar.

-The provided original file will only be used for our image verification process and will be deleted shortly thereafter.
+Rest assured that the provided original file will be used solely for our image verification process and will be deleted shortly after the evaluation is complete.

 Competition Details (click arrow for more details)